The call comes and time stops. A colleague has died by suicide.

-The suicide rate for doctors has been estimated at between two and five times that of the general population, and evidence suggests GPs are at greater risk of suicide than most other specialties.
+The suicide rate for female doctors has been estimated at between two and four and a half times that of the general population, and evidence suggests GPs are at greater risk of suicide than most other specialties.

 But these statistics are old, and there’s a lack of any consistent collation or reporting of data for doctor suicides that might inform targeted interventions, says Dr Wrigley.